Introduction

 I moved across the stage, my body swaying to the beat.
 I hated every second of it but kept my face blank, my steps calculated.
 The men watching didn't care about me.
 They only cared about the fantasy I sold.

 A rare fantasy indeed.
-The men in the bar liked exotic women—women far from the average women they saw every day and I was unlucky enough to fall into the category.
-With my slanted eyes, cheekbones and porcelain doll-like skin, I attracted attention, but not the good kind.
+The men in the bar liked exotic women, women far from the average women they saw every day and I was unlucky enough to fall into the category.
+With my slanted brown eyes, cheekbones and powder white skin, I attracted attention, but not the good kind.

 As my set ended, I grabbed my robe and slipped off the stage, ignoring the drunken cheers behind me.